finnair/v-validation/packages/core/README.md

   - No need to register custom validators
 - All the validators are effectively immutable
 - Supports recursive types/validators (e.g. linked list)
-- Supports cyclic data: allow or disallow by configuration
 - TypeScript native implementation
 - Supports type inference that can be mixed with better readable custom types/interfaces